The supremacy of superfoods

 Superfoods are consumed on a regular basis as part of a diet and present health benefits, reducing the risk of diseases and beneficially affecting target functions beyond the basic nutritional needs.
 They are also associated with nutraceuticals that are described as a food or part of a food that provides medical benefits, including the prevention and/or treatment of disease.
 Superfoods help to restore health, enhance function and reduce risk.

-Superfoods must be defined and have their own legislation in terms of requirements or labelling, such as ‘eco’ or ‘bio’ products, which are governed by the Regulation (EU) 2018/484, on ecological production which states that a product can only be advertised as organic or bio when at least 95% of the ingredients come from ecological production.
+Superfoods must be defined and have their own legislation in terms of requirements or labelling, such as ‘eco’ or ‘bio’ products, which are governed by the Regulation (EU) 2018/484, on ecological production.
+It states a product can only be advertised as organic or bio when at least 95% of the ingredients come from ecological production.

-Depending on the superfood, the benefits provided to the organism are various and very diverse.
-These healthy properties are associated with the content of specific components.

-Fruits: Generally, the so-called ‘superfruits’ are deemed ‘super’ by nutritional scientists due to their extremely high levels of antioxidants (carotenoids, flavonoids, and phenolic compounds), fibre, vitamins (especially ascorbic acid or vitamin C) and minerals.
+- Fruits: The so-called ‘superfruits’ are deemed ‘super’ by nutritional scientists due to extremely high levels of antioxidants (carotenoids, flavonoids, and phenolic compounds), fibre, vitamins (especially ascorbic acid or vitamin C) and minerals.

-Grains: With regard to grains, both cereals and pseudo-cereals are attracting attention as new food sources mainly due to the quality and nutritional value of their proteins, fibre, phytochemicals, and minerals profile.
-Quinoa (14.1 g of protein/100g), amaranth (13.6/100g), oats (16.9/100g) and buckwheat (13.2/100g) highlight for their high protein content, larger than traditional cereals.
-Specifically, quinoa, which is usually compared with rice, exhibits other important advantages from a nutritional perspective; its fibre content is significantly larger (7 g vs 0.2 g/100g), and all minerals are available in greater quantities as well as bioactive compounds and most vitamins.
+- Grains: Both cereals and pseudo-cereals are attracting attention due to the quality and nutritional value of their proteins, fibre, phytochemicals, and minerals profile.
+Quinoa (14.1 g of protein/100g), amaranth (13.6/100g), oats (16.9/100g) and buckwheat (13.2/100g) have high protein content, larger than traditional cereals.
+Quinoa, usually compared with rice, have larger fibre content (7 g vs 0.2 g/100g), and all minerals are available in greater quantities as well as bioactive compounds and vitamins.
 Oats, amaranth and buckwheat have outstanding mineral and vitamin profiles, especially potassium, phosphorus, calcium, iron and B complex vitamins, which are the richest in cereals.

-Legumes, nuts and seeds: they are considered a good substitute for animal-derived products such as meat, fish, and eggs since they are especially rich sources of protein, fiber, and vitamins.
+- Legumes, nuts and seeds: Considered a good substitute for animal-derived products since they are especially rich sources of protein, fiber, and vitamins.
 Hemp, chia and flax seeds are high in protein, fibre and minerals.

-Herbs and spices: turmeric (usually presented as powder) is the most complete superfood of this classification, presenting also desirable amounts of fibre, carbohydrates, all minerals, and part of vitamins.
+- Herbs and spices: Turmeric is the most complete superfood of this classification, presenting desirable amounts of fibre, carbohydrates, minerals, and part of vitamins.

-Others: Eg: Bee Pollen and Algae.
-Bee pollen is an important source of macronutrients, containing 17.4 g of protein/100 g, as well as a great amount of minerals and very significant phytochemicals).
-Regarding algae products, both spirulina and chlorella (dried) are known for their great percentage of protein.
+- Others: Like bee pollen and algae.
+Bee pollen is an important source of macronutrients, containing 17.4 g of protein/100 g, minerals and significant phytochemicals.
+In algae products, both spirulina and chlorella (dried) are known for their great percentage of protein.